-- - A L E R T - -Effective July 14, 2021, the CDC is temporarily suspending (stopping) dog imports from countries classified as high-risk for rabies.
-The suspension includes U.S.-origin pet dogs returning to the U.S. from any high-risk rabies country.
-Learn more about the CDC's dog import suspension.
+- - A L E R T - -Effective July 14, 2021, the CDC temporarily suspended (stopped) dog imports from countries classified as high-risk for rabies.
+Effective December 1, 2021, the CDC updated its requirements to allow certain U.S origin dogs returning to the U.S with their owner to be imported from countries classified as high-risk for rabies if the pet meets specific requirements.
+Learn more on CDC.gov.

 When travelling with your pet(s), there may be animal health requirements specific for that destination.
 As soon as you know your travel details, contact your local veterinarian to assist with the pet travel process.
 Factors to consider may include meeting time frames for obtaining a health certificate, updating vaccinations, diagnostic testing, or administration of medications/ treatments.